leangjia/blender_docs/manual/editors/3dview/navigate/navigation.rst

 Moves the camera forwards and backwards.
 You can zoom in and out by holding down :kbd:`Ctrl` and dragging :kbd:`MMB`.
-The hotkeys are :kbd:`NumpadPlus` and :kbd:`NumpadMinus`.
+To zoom in with discrete steps, use the hotkeys :kbd:`NumpadPlus` and :kbd:`NumpadMinus`.
-The :menuselection:`View --> Navigation` submenu holds these functions too as well.
-Refer to the 3D View's *View* menu image above for more information.
 If you have a wheel mouse, you can zoom by rotating the :kbd:`Wheel`.

 .. hint:: If You Get Lost